 The downside of this trick is that it may cause sunscald or burns on the fruits.
-The solution is as simple as putting a cloth or a towel on the exposed side of the sun.
+However, a simple solution is placing a cloth or a towel on the exposed side of the sun.

 #7 Mock the birds

-This is a fun project you may make with your kids.
+It is a fun project to do with the kids.
 Gather some stones that are somewhat similar in shape to the fruits you wish to protect.
-Paint these rocks in red, since it is the color most attractive to birds.
-Place the rock around the garden.
+Paint these rocks red since it is the most attractive color to birds.
+Place the stone around the garden.

-The birds will think these are ripe fruits and will try to get them.
-After several trials and to their disappointment they will give up and look elsewhere.
-This trick is very useful on strawberry patch.
+The birds will think these are ripe fruits and try to get them.
+Then, after several trials and disappointment, they will give up and look elsewhere.
+This trick is handy on the strawberry patch.

 #8 Place water baths around the garden

-Most of the time birds are looking for water when they poke on tomatoes.
-Put out several bird baths around the garden for the animals to drink, and they might stay away from your garden.
+Most of the time, birds are looking for water when they poke at tomatoes.
+Put out several bird baths around the garden for the animals to drink; they might stay away from your garden.